 Grading Policy:

-If an NS1 Cadet fails to wear their uniform on the designated uniform day (unexcused), they can wear it on the next day and receive a grade as high as the minimum passing score (60%).
+If a Cadet fails to wear their uniform on the designated uniform day (unexcused), they can wear it on the next day and receive a grade as high as the minimum passing score (70%).
 If they fail to wear their uniform on the designated uniform day, and also fail to wear their uniform on the specified make up day ,they will receive a grade of 0 (zero) for that week’s uniform grade.
 If an NS1 fails to wear the uniform more that five times in a semester they will be dis-enrolled from the NJROTC program.

-2. Absent on uniform day (excused absence):
+- Absent on uniform day (excused absence):

-NS1 – If a Cadet is absent on their designated uniform day and the absence is excused, they can wear their uniform on the next day and receive full credit for their uniform grade (same standards as if they had been present.)
+If a Cadet is absent on their designated uniform day and the absence is excused, they can wear their uniform on the next day and receive full credit for their uniform grade (same standards as if they had been present.)
 If they fail to wear their uniform on the next academic day, they will receive a grade of zero(0) and that miss will count towards the number of failures necessary for dis-enrollment.

 Please take the time to read and think through these grading policies.
 They are briefed in class and discussed almost every uniform day.
 Know what your responsibilities are if you fail to wear your uniform on the designated uniform day.
-If you have any questions about this policy, contact HM1 Hunter or Captain Gallagher.

 Educational field trips, in addition to NJROTC drill meets, parades, color guard events will be scheduled each year.
-Eligibility to participate in these field trips, drill meets, etc,is based on Cadet:
+Eligibility to participate in these field trips, drill meets, etc, is based on Cadet:

 - Attained a satisfactory in his or her personnel inspection.